byaruhaf/RWiOSBootcamp/Week3/README.md

 * Decode JSON data to the app data model
 * Update the user interface based on the app data model.
 * use only filter() and/or reduce() to extract view data from the model
-* use protocols and NotificationCenter to change app theme based on the toggle button
+* use protocols and NotificationCenter to change app theme based on the toggle button state

 ### Stretch Above and Beyond Requirements completed:
 * Refactor setupViews() function in to a custom UIView